GreenDelta/openLCA2-manual/src/databases/exporting_databases.md

 Exporting databases in openLCA allows users to extract and save data in various formats for further analysis or sharing.

+**_Note_**: The methodologies described in this chapter can be applied to the whole database in use as well as single elements (flows, product systems, results...).
+You can right click on the element you want to export and select "Export".

 openLCA supports data export in many formats, offering adaptability to different needs:

 - **Ecospold:** Allows exporting impact assessment methods and processes.